CW keying envelope for W6VIO's Yaesu FT-1000 with

 Notice that the falling edge of the waveform is very sharp (horizontal scale is 5ms/div)

-Notice that the falling edge of the waveform is much smoother
+modification installed.
+Notice that the falling edge of the waveform is much

 and slower than before (horizontal scale is 5ms/div)